benwang2/obsidian-f22/Rutgers/Coursework/352/Assignments/Problem Set 1.md

 2. **Modulation type (2 points)**.
 A digital signal contains the sequence of bits 0101100100100.
 What modulation is being used in the physical signal (for example, voltage plotted against time) below?
 Please explain how you arrived at your conclusion.
 <br>
 <br>
-3. Switching types (2 + 2 = 4 points).
-For each question below, your answer must be one of  “circuit”, “message”, or “packet”, along with a justification.<br>
+3. **Switching types (2 + 2 = 4 points).** For each question below, your answer must be one of “circuit”, “message”, or “packet”, along with a justification.<br>
 a.
-Suppose you’d like to design a network with routers that need to support application con-
-versations that transfer a lot of data, but only between a few pairs of endpoints.
-Which kind of
-switching would you use for the network’s routers?
+Suppose you’d like to design a network with routers that need to support application conversations that transfer a lot of data, but only between a few pairs of endpoints.
+Which kind of switching would you use for the network’s routers?
 Please justify your answer (2 points).

 <br>
 <br>